 Quick Screening Tips

-• Check credit history, references and employment.
+• Check tenant credit history, references and employment.
 You cannot deny someone solely on the basis of no rental history.

 • Trust your intuition.
-If the prospective renter gives you a dishonest impression, beyond nerves, this can probably be verified in their application.
+If the renter gives you a dishonest impression, beyond nerves, this can probably be verified in their application.
 Don’t be afraid to explore other prospects.

-• Start screening in your ad by including some of the qualities you would or wouldn’t like in a tenant.
+• Start screening tenants in your ad by including some of the qualities you would or wouldn’t like in a tenant.
 For example: Quiet, non-smoker, no pets.

 Your goal is to find a responsible tenant who will pay their rent.
 Think of screening as an insurance policy.
 By filtering out bad tenants in the beginning, you will save yourself time and money in the long run.

 - A Basic Guide to Payroll Taxes - July 5, 2017

 - Applying for Jobs Online: Common Problems and Solutions - June 28, 2017

 - 5 Things You Need Before Getting Into House Flipping - March 22, 2017